 Dianne spent 25 years in the tourism industry, working in Melbourne and regional Victoria covering marketing, visitor services, policy and strategy.
 Her previous roles include Manager Tourism Partnerships, Parks Victoria, Executive Director, Ballarat Tourism, and Marketing and Visitor Services Manager at Melbourne Zoo.
 Between September 2015 and March 2016, Dianne was seconded by the Victorian Government to undertake the GM Regional role, in the transition to Visit Victoria.

-Dianne has also worked in the hotel and computer industries and has a Bachelor of Economics and Politics.
+Dianne has also worked in the hotel and computer industries, has a Bachelor of Economics and Politics, and is a graduate of the Australian Institute of Company Directors (AICD).

 She is also proud to be an Adjunct Professor, Victoria University – a role in which she can mentor young people into the industry.